-Tell your doctor about any medical conditions you may have, including allergies.
-Also tell your doctor what medicines you are taking, even drugs, supplements, and herbs you bought without a prescription.
+Tell your health care provider about any medical conditions you may have, including allergies.
+Also tell your provider what medicines you are taking, even drugs, supplements, and herbs you bought without a prescription.

-You may need to limit medicines that make it hard for your blood to clot for 10 days before the surgery.
+You may need to limit medicines that make it hard for your blood to clot (blood thinners) for 10 days before the surgery.
 Some of these are aspirin, ibuprofen (Advil, Motrin), and warfarin (Coumadin).

 You will need to stop eating and drinking most fluids after midnight the night before your surgery.
 You can have water, apple juice, and plain coffee or tea (without cream or sugar) up to 2 hours before surgery.
 Do not drink alcohol 24 hours before or after surgery.